 - > 4 years full-time PhD or > 2 years full-time Masters, or

 - > 5 year part-time PhD or > 3 years part-time Masters

 The scheme is administered by the Graduate Studies Office in cooperation with the Fees office and Registry.

 Applicants must be in good standing in respect of fees.

 How to apply

-To apply, a Card Fee Declaration (with appropriate electronic signatures) should be emailed to firstname.lastname@example.org by Monday 16th August 2021 and then qualification is confirmed upon submission of a soft bound thesis by Monday 13th June 2022 (date TBC).
+To apply, a Card Fee Declaration (with appropriate electronic signatures) should be emailed to firstname.lastname@example.org on or before Friday 30th June 2023 and then qualification is confirmed upon submission of a thesis for examination to Registry by Friday 8th December 2023

 Card Fee Documents